Ctrlpanel-gg/panel/BUILDING.md

 # Building the development environment

-cd into the project directory and run the following command: `sudo sh bin/startdocker.sh` This should start building the images and start the containers.
+cd into the project directory and run the following command: `sh bin/startdocker.sh` This should start building the images and start the containers.

 After that you need to go into the controlpanel_php container and run some commands: